emberjs/rfcs/0278-template-only-components.md

 ## Implementation Plan

-Finally, for the actual implementation, this would be implemented using the internal Component Manager API that is already available for a long time (and how Curly Components, outlets etc are implemented internally).
+Finally, for the actual implementation, this would be implemented using the internal Component Manager API that has already been available for a long time (and how Curly Components, outlets etc are implemented internally).

 It should be very straightforward implementation – essentially just a